Production Best Practices

 Scale Tecton serving capacity

 Most customers want to use Tecton's real-time serving capability via its REST API.
 By default, your feature servers are scaled for a development load, which is approximately 50 qps.
 Prior to production, we will work with you to scale your feature servers to handle your expected load with headroom, to allow for spikes in traffic.
 If you anticipate major spikes in traffic, please reach out to us ahead of time so we can account for this.
-We do not support auto-scaling or customer-controlled scaling of feature servers.
+We also have customer-controlled scaling of feature servers in private preview.
+This means you can gradually scale up your feature servers at your own pace without the need for our intervention.

 We recommend customers scale up traffic gradually, and notify us when they enable Tecton in production, so we can be especially attuned to any anomalies that may occur.